vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

 - [x] Linux Mint:

   - based on Ubuntu.
 It uses Ubuntu’s software repositories so the same packages are available on both distributions. **Less bloated than Ubuntu**.

   - package manager - Debian package manager.
     Linux Mint dropped support for [Ubuntu](https://itsubuntu.com/things-to-do-after-installing-ubuntu-20-04-lts/)‘s Snap.
 In Linux Mint 20, APT forbids snapd from getting installed.

     <details><summary>Lead developer of Linux Mint, Clement “Clem” Lefebvre explains.</summary> When snap was announced it was supposed to be a solution, not a problem.
 It was supposed to make it possible to run newer apps on top of older libraries and to let 3rd party editors publish their software easily towards multiple distributions, just like Flatpak and AppImage.
 What we didn’t want it to be was for Canonical to control the distribution of software between distributions and 3rd party editors, to prevent direct distribution from editors, to make it so software worked better in Ubuntu than anywhere else and to make its store a requirement. <p>
     If you’re a Fedora user and you want to install Spotify, you’re told to go tohttps://snapcraft.io/spotify.
 Spotify doesn’t distribute RPM packages, appimage, Flatpak or anything useful to a Fedora user who wants to download it, or to a Fedora maintainer who wants to add it to a repository.
 Fedora users are told to go to what is essentially a commercial store operated by a RedHat competitor where stats tell them their distribution is only 7th best. <p>
     A year later, in the Ubuntu 20.04 package base, the Chromium package is indeed empty and acting, without your consent, as a backdoor by connecting your computer to the Ubuntu Store.
 Applications in this store cannot be patched, or pinned.
 You can’t audit them, hold them, modify them or even point snap to a different store.
 You’ve as much empowerment with this as if you were using proprietary software, i.e. none.
 This is in effect similar to a commercial proprietary solution, but with two major differences: It runs as root, and it installs itself without asking you.</details>

   - desktop environment - KDE/GNOME/Cinnamon/MATE/ Xfce/KDE SC 4.

-  - great for desktop and laptop.
+  - great for desktop and laptop, listening to music, watching videos, and even gaming.

   - I think this is the best Ubuntu distro.

   <details><summary>Comments from Wiki.</summary> Linux Mint is a community-driven Linux distribution based on Ubuntu or Debian that strives to be a "modern, elegant and comfortable operating system which is both powerful and easy to use."
 Linux Mint provides full out-of-the-box multimedia support by including some proprietary software, such as multimedia codecs, and comes bundled with a variety of free and open-source applications.</details>

   Website: [linuxmint.com](https://www.linuxmint.com/).

   Honorable mention:

-  - Pop!_OS — offers a pure GNOME experience, better user exp. than Ubuntu, it isn’t flashy, perfect combo of icon/themes.
+  - [ ] Pop!OS — offers a pure GNOME experience, better user exp. than Ubuntu, it isn’t flashy, perfect combo of icon/themes (however, I couldn't get used to it), great desktop wallpapers and fonts, snap isn't enabled by default.
+    So, it is worth highlighting that Pop!_OS provides separate ISOs.
+One for the systems with NVIDIA graphics card and another for systems with/without AMD graphics.
+With Ubuntu 19.10, you get NVIDIA drivers on the Ubuntu ISO but there is no such thing for AMD graphics.

-  - Zorin OS — a lot of GUI-based applications comes baked in, the UI is tailored for Windows and macOS users to get used to.
+  - [ ] Zorin OS — it has a Windows-like graphical user interface and many programs similar to those found in Windows; so the UI is tailored for Windows users to get used to; Zorin OS also comes with an application that lets users run many Windows programs.

-  - MX Linux — midweight simple OS based on Debian with Xfce as its desktop environment, it is very stable but not that attractive.
+  - [ ] MX Linux — midweight simple OS based on Debian with Xfce as its desktop environment, it is very stable but not that attractive.

-  - elementary OS — one of the most beautiful distros, looks like MacOS.
+  - [ ] elementary OS — one of the most beautiful distros, looks like MacOS.
+    It also features its own app store where you can choose to pay for the free apps while having some cool features like picture-in-picture mode and so on.
+    Not just limited to the looks and features – but it is stable enough and useful for developers as well.

-  - KDE Neon — simplified and beautiful KDE Plasma desktop and KDE applications; unlike Kubuntu or other KDE-based distributions, you don’t have to wait for months to get the new [KDE software](https://kde.org/).
+  - [ ] KDE Neon — simplified and beautiful KDE Plasma desktop and KDE applications; unlike Kubuntu or other KDE-based distributions, you don’t have to wait for months to get the new [KDE software](https://kde.org/).

+  - [ ] Netrunner — OS based on Debian with KDE Plasma as its desktop environment; UI looks nice at first glance, but it's a bit complicated when you want to find something; strange shadows on desktop icon texts; it is developed by the KDE dev team which makes makes this distro the best KDE distribution for many people.

+  - Raspbian is yet another useful distro based on Debian for developers/programmers using Raspberry Pi for their projects.
+    It includes most of the essential software for programmers like Python, Java, Scratch, and so on.

 ### Distributions for medium level users